Oregon New Employer Information

 - The EIN is a unique nine-digit number assigned by the IRS to identify your business.
 Learn more by reading, “What Is an FEIN?”

 - To read more about applying for an EIN, read our help article, “How to Apply for EIN.”

 - Oregon new employers will need to register their businesses with the Oregon Secretary of State by registering online with the Secure Access System.

 - You will receive an Oregon BIN.
 This will be your business identification number for your state income taxes (SIT), state unemployment insurance (SUI), Workers’ Benefit Fund Assessment, and the local TriMet or LTD taxes.

 - For more information, visit the Oregon Department of Revenue.

 - Employers in Oregon will receive a new State Unemployment Tax Assessment (SUTA) rate every year.

-- Oregon also has a special offset tax of .09% for the 1st, 2nd, 3rd, and 4th quarters for 2020.
+- Oregon also has a special offset tax of .12% for the 1st quarter and .09% for the 2nd, 3rd, and 4th quarters for 2021.
 This is for your information only.
 As a Patriot customer, we calculate this automatically for all Oregon payroll without you needing to enter anything in the system.

 - To learn more about SUTA, read our article, “What Is SUTA Tax?”